sky-90091/dev/content/posts/getting-started.md

 * Skycoin [Teller](https://github.com/skycoin/teller)

+---

 # Quick Start

-Both the node & teller are developed in [Go](https://golang.org/doc/install).
-In order to proceed, you must have a developer environment ready.
+Both the node & teller are developed in [Go](https://golang.org/doc).
+In order to proceed, you must have a developer environment [ready](https://golang.org/doc/install).

+---

 ## Skycoin Node:

-This is used to run a full Skycoin Node on the network.
+This is a full Skycoin Node on the network.
 It downloads & stores the full chain on disk.
 It is used for sending signed transactions to the network and verify transactions.

-The Command Line tools interact with the node over JSON-RPC.
+Command Line tools interact with the node over JSON-RPC.

 ### Download the Code